muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/UEP.md

 `pm-muairss` produces batches of structure files with a muon defect added following a Poisson random distribution and analyses and clusters the results of their optimization.

+The symmetry script can be run simply by executing the command:

+`pm-symmetry` `<structure file>`

+where the structure file has to be any supported crystallographic file format (such as .cif or .cell).

+For the UEP scripts, parameter files in the YAML format are necessary.
+These scripts are run with the commands:

+`pm-uep-plot` `<parameters file>`

+`pm-uep-opt` `<parameters file>`

+Finally, pm-muairss has both a “write” and a “read” mode: one to create the batches of structure files with a muon defect, and the other to interpret the results of their optimization.
+It also needs both a structure and a parameter YAML file as inputs.
+To avoid mistakenly overwriting important data, the default mode is read.
+The two modes are used as follows:

+`pm-muairss` `-t` `w` `<structure file>` `<parameters file>` # To write

+`pm-muairss` `-t` `r` `<structure file>` `<parameters file>` # To read

+The `-t` `r` argument is optional; if omitted, read mode is assumed.
+For the parameter files, each script has its own arguments that can be set using them.
+A detailed description of the specific accepted parameters for the YAML files, and their meaning for each script, is provided in [this document](https://github.com/muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/blob/master/tutorial-folder/YAMLparameters.md).

 #### The parameter file

 In order to use the vibrational averaging function, a YAML format parameter file must be created.
 The YAML format in this case is simply a set of entries, each on its own line, given by a parameter-value pair which are seperated by a colon.
 The list of required parameters is given below along with an example file.